Nicolas01011998/RAG_url_pdf/README.md

 - 💬 Answer generation with a local LLM (`gemma3`)
 - 🗂️ Metadata enhancement by extracting section titles from documents
 - 🌐 User interface built with [Gradio](https://gradio.app/)
+- 🖼️ Image captioning support for extracting textual descriptions from images

 ## How It Works

-- **Input**: The user provides a URL and/or a PDF file
+- **Input**: The user provides a URL, PDF file, and/or image
 - **Extraction**: The content is cleaned, split, and converted into embeddings
 - **Indexing**: The text chunks are stored in a Chroma vectorstore
-- **Retrieval**: The system selects the most relevant documents for the question
+- **Retrieval**: The system selects the most relevant documents or image captions for the question
 - **LLM**: A contextual answer is generated using the `gemma3` model

 ## Notes

 - Only supports `.pdf` files smaller than 50MB
-- Answers are based solely on the provided content (Web + PDF)
+- Answers are based solely on the provided content (Web + PDF + Images)
 - Questions must be asked in **Italian**
 - The system clearly states when no relevant information is found in the context